Hansonpython/Hansonpython/README.md

-- 👋 Hi, I’m @Hansonpython
+- 👋 Hi, I’m Hanson.
-- 👀 I’m interested in Python, Markdown, SQL, C++, HTML, CSS, Javascript(Browser & Node), Batch, VBS ...
+- 👀 I’m interested in Python, Markdown, SQL, C++, HTML, CSS, Javascript(Browser & Node), Batch, VBS ..
-- 🌱 I’m currently learning SQL, C++, JS(Node)

 <!---
 Hansonpython/Hansonpython is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.